the-juggernaut/knots-and-krosses/README.md

 A Python File that let's you play Tic Tac Toe or Noughts and Crosses on the terminal or in an IDE.

-Download The Main file, and open it in any Python Supporting IDE or in the command terminal
+Download The Entire Repo, and run the main.py file in any Python Supporting IDE or in the command terminal